jow-/ucode/README.md

 #### 3.3.
 Alternative syntax

-Since conditional statements and loops are often used for template formatting purposes, e.g. to repeat a specific markup for each item of a list, utpl supports an alternative syntax that does not require curly braces to group statements but that uses explicit end keywords to denote the end of the control statement body for better readability instead.
+Since conditional statements and loops are often used for template formatting purposes, e.g. to repeat a specific markup for each item of a list, ucode supports an alternative syntax that does not require curly braces to group statements but that uses explicit end keywords to denote the end of the control statement body for better readability instead.